QuantumEnigmaa/GSHiringTask/README.md

 # GSHiringTask
-Giant Swarm hiring task go web server
+Giant Swarm hiring task : go web application which respond to JSON requests with a JSON payload and which expose Prometheus metrics.